Every nurse knows durable medical equipment doesn’t last forever.

 The two key components you should routinely check on every portable medical suction device are:

-The battery obviously plays a critical role in the functionality of your emergency suction machine.
+The battery plays a critical role in the functionality of your emergency suction machine.
 If the battery is dead, you may not have suction unless you can plug in to an outlet.
-Checking battery health and capacity can be tricky, though.
-You can turn the machine on and off to make sure it will run, but that doesn’t guarantee it will turn on the next time you need it.
+Checking battery health and capacity is essential.

-Once you’ve determined the battery is good, you should test the aspirator’s mechanical function.
+Once you’ve determined the battery is good, test the aspirator’s mechanical function.
 Even if the batteries work, the mechanical components may be worn and produce very low suction.
-Low suction might as well be no suction in some situations, such as when you’re trying to remove viscous fluid like vomitus from the airway.

 The best way to test the battery health and mechanical function of your portable medical suction machine is to use an aspirator testing kit, available free from SSCOR.
 This all-in-one device makes it easy to quickly test your portable aspirators on a routine basis, ensuring they’re ready to perform to standard in the event of an emergency.

-How Often Should You Really Need to Replace Your Medical Suction Machine?
+How Often Should You Replace Your Medical Suction Machine?

-As you’ve seen above, the answer to this question varies.
-You should take into account the environment your device is used in (hospital setting versus in the field) and functional lifespan in order to create a plan for routinely replacing outdated equipment.
+Take into account the environment your device is used in, a hospital setting or in the field, and the functional lifespan to create a plan for routinely replacing outdated equipment.

 Have you ever experienced a failure of emergency equipment during your shift?
 Tell us about it in the comments.